-(be sure the motion is clear and will result in understandable decision - avoid double negatives and similar grammatical issues - Ex.
-"I move that the district executive committee find that (name the party in question) is in violation of Section of the UIL Constitution and Contest Rules as alleged" or something along those lines.
-Actually citing the rule found to have been violated is best.)
+- (Be sure the motion is clear and will result in understandable decision Ex.
+"I move that the District Executive Committee find that (name the party in question) is in violation of Section of the UIL Constitution and Contest Rules as alleged."
+Actually citing the rule found to have been violated is best.) - (If the motion receives a second, call for a vote)

-(If the motion receives a second, call for a vote) "All in favor of finding that (name party in question) is in violation of Section of the UIL Constitution and Contest Rules as alleged, please raise your hand."
+"All in favor of finding that (name party in question) is in violation of Section of the UIL Constitution and Contest Rules as alleged, please raise your hand."
+"All opposed?"